 2. Is there any other better scheme?

-Sukanya Samriddhi Scheme is risk- free and similar to Public Provident fund.
-Few minor difference are explained for more clarification.
+Sukanya Samriddhi Scheme is a risk- free and similar to the Public Provident fund.
+A few minor difference are explained for more clarification.

 ii.
 What are the benefits of PPF?

 iii.
 Comparison between Sukanya Samriddhi and Public Provident Fund Schemes.

 |1||Who can open the account?||Only for girl children||Any Resident Indian individual|

 |3||Where to open the account?||Post office or any nationalized banks||Post office or any nationalized banks|

 Maximum – Rs.1,50,000 per year of each child